sindresorhus/got/readme.md

 #### got.RequestError

 When a request fails.
 Contains a `code` property with error class code, like `ECONNREFUSED`.
-If there is no specific code supplied `code` defaults to `ERR_GEN_REQ_ERROR` All the errors below inherit this one.
+If there is no specific code supplied, `code` defaults to `ERR_GEN_REQ_ERROR`.
+All the errors below inherit this one.

 #### got.CacheError